erskine/llm_eval/README.md

 ### Getting Started
 1. Clone the repository

+2. Set up environment variables:
-2. Create a `.env` file in the project root with your API credentials:
+   - Create a `.env` file in the project root
+   - Copy the contents from `.env.example`
+   - Replace the placeholder values with your actual API keys:
    ```
-   OPENAI_API_KEY=your_openai_key_here
-   ANTHROPIC_API_KEY=your_anthropic_key_here
-   # Add any other required API keys
+   OPENAI_API_KEY=<your openai api key>
+   ANTHROPIC_API_KEY=<your anthropic api key>
+   GOOGLE_API_KEY=<your google api key>
    ```
+   Note: Keep your `.env` file private and never commit it to version control.

-3. Open in VS Code
+3. Open the project in VS Code

 4. When prompted, click "Reopen in Container"
-5. The container will build and start both services automatically
+   - The container will build and start both services automatically
+   - The Streamlit UI will be available at http://localhost:8501
+   - The FastAPI backend will be available at http://localhost:8000

+## Using the Application

+1. Open the Streamlit UI in your browser (http://localhost:8501)
+2. Enter your desired:
+   - System prompt
+   - User prompt
+   - Select the models you want to compare
+3. Click "Run Experiment" to see the results

 ## Container Architecture